yiGmMk/go-pdf/README.md

 # chromedp-headless-shell-suport-chinese

-using docker to deploy chromedp/headless-shell,and add suport for chinese(install fonts,using mirror etc.)
+    using docker to deploy chromedp/headless-shell,and add suport for chinese(install fonts,using mirror etc.) when all dependencies installed,you can run the following command to try generating pdf using our pre-build app

+    ```bash
+    when using linux
+    ./go-pdf -url=http://www.baidu.com -path=./baidu.pdf
+    ```

 ## how to use